oxedions/banquise/README.md

 Once cluster is deployed, it is ready to be used.

-Banquise also allows to add/remove/update some parameters (for example adding a compute node, updating mac address of another, etc), and will automaticaly propagate the modification on the cluster.
+Banquise also allows to add/remove/update some parameters (for example adding a compute node, updating mac address of another, etc), and will automatically propagate the modification on the cluster.
+Cluster maintenance is easy: all configuration files (server/client) are dynamic and are automatically generated/regenerated on the fly if configuration has changed, and impacted services are automatically restarted.
+It is also possible to check cluster consistency using the same method.

+Banquise is using as less as possible packages to reduce attack surface.
+SELinux is kept activated and enforced on all hosts.

+All needed softwares/tools are provided from Banquise repository.

 The structure of Banquise should facilitate creation of new elements in the futur.

 ## 1.3 Known issues

-Beta 2:
+Alpha 2:

-  - Interconnect missing
-  - Possible issue with network.static if patern twice in ip (10.0.10.0 for example)
+  - Possible issue with network.static if pattern twice in ip (10.0.10.0 for example)
   - Only netmask 255.255.0.0 (/16) working
   - Once created, cannot update ldap database main parameters (like dn/cn)

-other:

-  - Slurm does not restart when configuration file is modified.
-Done on purpose
-  - Missing SSL for ldap
-  - Missing iptables
+  - BMC of login and io nodes are not taken into account

 # 2. Using Banquise